ajaynomics/free-exchange/README.md

   * Chapter 7: The Economics of Big Business
     * Corporations have allowed economies of scale to develop through limitation of liability and pooling of capital.
     * Corporations have imperfect, federated power structures that allow shareholders to delegate control and govern by proxy.
+  * Chapter 8: Regulation and Anti-Trust Laws
     * Most alleged monopolies are not in fact monopolies in substance but through creative characterization to fulfill political whim (Brown Shoes: monopoly in 'rubber-soled' shoes, Microsoft (monopoly on 'Intel-based' computers).
+Are the compared items truly 'the same'?
     * Cartels usually collapse because of intense competition between competitive rivals, who try to circumvent unwritten understandings to personal advantage.
-  * Chapter 8: Regulation and Anti-Trust Laws
+    * Anti-trust laws that prevent restrictions on market activity are desirable.
+Modern anti-trust cases tend to be politically-driven and impair market decisions.
   * Chapter 9: Market and Non-Market Economies
 * PART III: WORK AND PAY
   * Chapter 10: Productivity and Pay